Euthydemus/Euthydemus.github.io/_posts/2019-03-20-cutting-some-cards.md

 title:  "Let's Cut Cards"
 date:   2019-03-20 18:30:06 -0700
 categories: jekyll update
+description: "Time to get up to the starting line."
 ---

 This is a simple post to test the pulling of cards from a data file into a page.